dkcwd/dkcwd-zf2-munee/README.md

 1. Run `curl -s http://getcomposer.org/installer | php`
 1. Run `php composer.phar update`
-1. Make sure the `cache` folder inside `vendor/meenie/munee` is writable or else it won't work
 1. Once the installation is complete go to your ZF2 `application.config.php` file and add `'DkcwdZf2Munee'` to the list of modules.
 As an example assuming no other modules are in use except for the `Application` module which comes with the [ZendSkeletonApplication](https://github.com/zendframework/ZendSkeletonApplication) it would look like this:

 		<?php